Content

 There’s not much evidence showing that hair loss is a common side effect of getting vaccinated.
 Rarely, COVID-19 vaccines — along with some other vaccines — may trigger a form of hair loss known as alopecia areata in certain individuals.

-In fact, it’s also possible that getting the SARS-CoV-2 vaccination may help prevent hair loss.
+It’s also possible that getting the SARS-CoV-2 vaccination may help prevent hair loss.

 Telogen effluvium can happen when a person contracts a severe illness, such as a SARS-CoV-2 infection.
 Other possible triggers include: